ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2021TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image shows an office environment with four men engaged in various work-related activities.
-The layout includes two desks arranged in a room with office chairs and typical office supplies.
+The image depicts a typical office setting with four men engaged in different activities at their desks.

-Key elements:
+Layout and Key Elements:

-- Two men seated facing each other at the foreground desk.
-One man is writing on a document with a pen, while the other is looking at him, appearing thoughtful or engaged in conversation.
+- In the foreground, two men are prominently seated across from each other at a desk.
+The man on the left is writing on a document with a pen, while the man on the right is attentively observing or listening.
-- On this desk, there is a laptop, multiple piles of documents or folders, office supplies such as a pen holder with pens, sticky notes, a telephone, and several wires and electronic devices.
+- On the desk between them, there is a laptop, a wired computer mouse, several stacks of documents, a telephone, and some stationery, indicating active work and communication.
-- In the background, two other men are also at desks, one is facing sideways typing on a laptop, and the other is sitting back, seemingly in deep thought.
+- In the background, two additional men are seated at separate desks.
+One is facing away, and the other appears to be in thought or conversation.
-- The office has filing cabinets on the right side and some papers posted on the wall.
+- The office environment includes typical office furniture such as filing cabinets, chairs, and desks cluttered with papers and office supplies.

-There is no visible text in the image itself that can be read clearly.
-The image reflects a professional, working atmosphere, consistent with an annual development report highlighting teamwork or office activity.
+- The walls have some documents or papers pinned up, adding to the work-focused atmosphere.

+Text:
+- There is no clearly readable text in the image aside from possible small notes or labels on the pinned papers and documents, which are too small or out of focus to be legible.

+Overall, the image conveys a busy work environment involving document review, discussion, and office-based tasks, fitting the context of an annual development report showcasing organizational activity.
 ```
 ![Image 1](images/2021TrustFundAnnualReports_p32_img1.png)